 CTCL is more common in men than women and generally occurs more often in patients older than 50 years of age.
 Since the disease has a slow course and diagnosis is sometimes difficult, there are probably many more people living with CTCL than currently estimated

-CTCL is often characterized by a skin rash looking like eczema or psoriasis and this presentation is often diagnosed as the subtype Mycosis Fungoides.
+CTCL symptoms are often characterized by a skin rash looking like eczema or psoriasis and this presentation is often diagnosed as the subtype Mycosis Fungoides.
 The lesions generally occur in areas not exposed to sun and can be scaly and/or itchy.
 It can be difficult to treat and can be present for years prior to diagnosis.
 The disease can progress to tumors on the skin and may spread to the lymph nodes, liver, spleen, lungs or blood.
 The 5-year survival rate for Mycosis Fungoides is approximately 88%.

 Sézary Syndrome is a more aggressive lymphoma where the malignant cells are in the skin, blood and lymph nodes.
 It is characterized by more wide-spread involvement of the skin on the body and can look like sunburn with red, itchy and peeling skin.
 Disease progression can involve other organs and patients with Sézary Syndrome often have weakened immune system and higher risk for infection.
 The 5-year survival rate for Sézary Syndrome is approximately 24%.